semgrep/semgrep-vscode/README.md

 To successfully install and run the Semgrep Visual Studio Code (VS Code) extension:

 1. Install Semgrep locally.
 See [Installing and running Semgrep locally](https://semgrep.dev/docs/getting-started/#installing-and-running-semgrep-locally) in Semgrep documentation.
+To run Semgrep Visual Studio Code extension, you need at least Semgrep OSS Engine version 1.21.0 or higher.

-   Note: If you install Semgrep through Homebrew, make sure you added Homebrew to your PATH.
+   Note: If you install Semgrep through Homebrew, ensure you added Homebrew to your PATH.
 See [My Mac .apps don’t find Homebrew utilities!](https://docs.brew.sh/FAQ#my-mac-apps-dont-find-homebrew-utilities) in Homebrew documentation.

+2. Install the Semgrep extension in Visual Studio Code.
+For more information, see [Install an extension](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-an-extension) in Visual Studio Code documentation if necessary.
-2. Optional: Access the Command Palette by pressing <kbd>Ctrl+⇧Shift+P</kbd> or <kbd>⌘+⇧Shift+P</kbd> (on macOS) and sign in to Semgrep Cloud Platform by running the following command:
+3. Optional: In Visual Studio Code, access the Command Palette by pressing <kbd>Ctrl+⇧Shift+P</kbd> or <kbd>⌘Command+⇧Shift+P</kbd> (macOS) and sign in to Semgrep Cloud Platform by running the following command:

    ```
    Semgrep: Sign in